beamer-bridge/beamer/docs/source/whitepaper.rst

           opportunity cost(requested tokens, claim period) + opportunity cost(claim stake, claim period) + margin

 In practice, the transaction fees depend on the current gas price, which depends on the status of the network.
 Additionally, the opportunity costs can only be estimated.
-To have a truly faithful fee for the service provider, the user would have to register what fee they are willing to pay for their transfer upon requesting them.
-This would create a fee market where different service providers would compete and accept different fees.
+To have a truly faithful fee for the liquidity provider, the user would have to register the maximum fee they are willing to pay for their transfer.
+This would create a fee market where different liquidity providers would compete and accept different fees.
 Users would then need to query the market for which fee they should use.

-However, as the protocol intends to be as easy to use as possible for the user, and transactions fees are mostly stable on rollups, the protocol implements a fixed fee for every transfer.
+However, as the protocol intends to be as easy to use as possible, and transactions fees are mostly stable on rollups, the protocol implements a fixed fee for every transfer.
 This fixed fee uses a fixed estimation of the gas price of the rollup as well as a fixed margin for liquidity providers.